-“Dentist-vegan activist-entrepreneur,” possibly Bushwick’s most idiosyncratic multi-hyphenate, can be attributed to Andrew Della Pietra, owner of a thriving dental practice on the corner of Suydam and Knickerbocker.
-This February, Della Pietra earned the fictitious superlative when he opened Grilled!, a tiny eatery selling low-cost vegan food, glued like a silver crown to Bushwick Dental Group’s park-facing northern flank.
+“Dentist-vegan activist-entrepreneur,” possibly Bushwick’s most idiosyncratic multi-hyphen, can be attributed to Andrew Della Pietra, owner of a thriving dental practice on the corner of Suydam and Knickerbocker.
+This February, Della Pietra earned the moniker when he opened Grilled!, a tiny eatery selling low-cost vegan food, affixed like a cavity-topping crown to Bushwick Dental Group’s park-facing northern flank.

 One could also readily slot “missionary” and “brand ambassador” into Della Pietra’s occupational moniker, because Grilled! isn’t so much an eatery as a living, breathing manifesto, a clarion call to vegan-uninitiated to consider the meat industry’s impact on animal welfare and the environment.

 Bushwick, of course, is not without vegan or vegan-friendly options.
 Ethiopian restaurant and venue Bunna Cafe is a standout, as are Sol Sips and Seitan Rising.
-But where Grilled! differs from those and other animal-less establishments is pricing: Della Pietra does all he can to keep costs way, way down.
-A Beyond Burger, for example, currently sells for $4.50, with the kids version going for $2.50.
-A dietary Prometheus with a tooth scraper, Della Pietra brings tofurky to the masses rather than fire.
+But where Grilled! differs from those and other animal-less establishments is pricing: Della Pietra does all he can to keep costs much lower than the Brooklyn average.
+A Beyond Burger, for example, currently sells for $4.50, with the kids version going for $2.50; a dietary Prometheus with a tooth scraper, Della Pietra brings tofurky to the masses rather than fire.

 First and foremost, there’s the arepa burger, the basic idea borrowed from a street vendor who sold a carnivorous version back in Bogotá.
 His version retains its primary components—a patty, slice of bologna and melted cheese between two arepas—while subbing out the animal-derived items for plant-based substitutes.